Homogeneous actions on Urysohn spaces: Introduction

 Note that the class of highly transitive countable groups consists of all countable groups which are isomorphic to a dense subgroup of $\mathfrak S_\infty$, the group of all permutations of $\N$.
 It makes sense to ask a similar question for other groups.

 \begin{question}Given a Polish group $G$, what can be said about the class of all its countable dense subgroups? \end{question}

-This question is particularly interesting when $G$ is the isometry group of a \emph{homogeneous} countable metric space, i.e. a countable metric space all whose partial isometries with finite domain extend to global isometries.
-Indeed, if $(X,d)$ is a homogeneous metric space, then a countable subgroup $\Gamma$ of $\Iso(X)$ is dense\footnote{Note that since $X$ is countable, $\Iso(X)$ must be endowed with the topology of pointwise convergence, viewing $S$ as a \emph{discrete} space.} if and only if its natural action on $X$ satisfies the following definition.
+This question is particularly interesting when $G$ is the isometry group of a \emph{homogeneous} countable metric space, i.e. a countable metric space with the property that any partial isometry with finite domain extend to a global isometry.
+Indeed, if $(X,d)$ is a countable homogeneous metric space, then a countable subgroup $\Gamma$ of $\Iso(X)$ is dense\footnote{Note that since $X$ is countable, $\Iso(X)$ is endowed with the topology of pointwise convergence, viewing $X$ as a \emph{discrete} space.} if and only if its natural action on $X$ satisfies the following definition.

 \begin{definition} An action of a countable group $\Gamma$ on a homogeneous metric space $(X,d)$ is called \textbf{homogenous} if every partial isometry of $X$ with finite domain extends to an element of $\Gamma$. \end{definition}